Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Dish, Stanley, TAL, and Marathon and Encourages Investors to Contact the Firm

-NEW YORK, April 07, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of DISH Network Corporation DISH, Stanley Black & Decker, Inc. SWK, TAL Education Group TAL, and Marathon Digital Holdings, Inc. MARA.
+/EIN News/ -- NEW YORK, April 12, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of DISH Network Corporation (NASDAQ: DISH), Stanley Black & Decker, Inc. (NYSE: SWK), TAL Education Group (NYSE: TAL), and Marathon Digital Holdings, Inc. (NASDAQ: MARA).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: February 22, 2021 - February 27, 2023